sagarrakshe/delta-dropbox/README.md

 ##What is delta-dropbox?
 As they say, *Neccesity is the mother of Invention!*.
 Story behind `delta-dropbox.py` is I had a shared folder in dropbox with few friends for a project.
 All of them  used to add many files, directories to these folder.
 Now when these files used to get sync with my local Dropbox directory.
 Dropbox notifies-

-x files were added to your dropbox folder but it does not specifies which and where they were added(if files were added to differen locations).
+It specifies the total no. of files added to dropbox but it does not specifies which and where they were added(if files were added to differen locations).
 I manually need to figure out which files were added and where.
 Consider a case where 100 files are changed over all your dropbox folder how to exactly figure out which files are added and where.<br>

 So `delta-dropbox.py` marks these newly added files.
 On subsequent execution unmark the previously marked files and then mark again newly added, modified files if any.